-The lawyers at the Fort Myers based Animal Cruelty law firm of Viacava & Cantor are ready to defend you if you have been accused of Animal Cruelty in Labelle, Port Charlotte, Punta Gorda, Naples or Fort Myers.
+The lawyers at the Fort Myers and Sarasota based Animal Cruelty law firm of Viacava & Cantor are ready to defend you if you have been accused of Animal Cruelty in Labelle, Port Charlotte, Punta Gorda, Naples or Fort Myers.

 Animal Cruelty is a charge that tends to occur more commonly in the Hendry County / Labelle area when looking at the geographical map of Animal Cruelty arrests in Southwest Florida.
 A common sense look at that fact tends to show that in more rural areas where people have more land (and often times have farms) as well as more animals there is a greater chance for an Animal Cruelty arrest to occur.
 Animal Cruelty cases are often solely based upon the circumstantial evidence pertaining to how the physical condition of the animal appeared to the officer or investigator.

 Beyond being completely subjective in nature, an Animal Cruelty charge based solely upon circumstantial evidence of how the physical condition of the animal appeared to the officer or investigator is incredibly myopic, as it does not take into account the various ways beyond neglect or cruelty at which an animal can arrive upon a poor physical condition.
 Depending upon how your Animal Cruelty case is charged you can either be accused of misdemeanor Animal Cruelty or felony Animal Cruelty.
 At Viacava & Cantor the lawyers are experienced in the defense of Animal Cruelty cases and understand that when you are accused of a crime like Animal Cruelty you want a dedicated attorney on your side to help you fight the charge.